awwaiid/thelackthereof/content/Study of Hobbs Leviathan.md

 Science vs Opinion.

-Even opinion has some strucuture, but science has more.
+Even opinion has some structure, but science has more.

 ### Chapter 8
 Goes on and on about madness.
 One interesting thing is he talks about group-think -- a nation which is mad where the individuals are only a little mad.